Davie Allan: Career revival

 Beginning with the Loud, Loose and Savage album in 1994, a compilation of tracks recorded over the previous 10 years, Allan (with all-new Arrows in tow) began a bid to revive his career.
 The album was well received by critics, and since then he has released several more albums, including a collaboration with the Phantom Surfers, Ramonetures, an album of instrumental versions of Ramones songs, done Ventures-style.
 A follow-up album by the Ramonetures features Ventures-infused instrumental covers of songs by X. Featuring the playing of DJ Bonebrake and Billy Zoom of X, the album's title, Johnny Walk Don't Run Paulene, is a portmanteau of well-known songs by X ("Johnny hit & run Paulene") and the Ventures ("Walk don't run").

 The band Danzig recorded a cover of "Devil's Angels", which is the lead track on the covers album Skeletons.
 Singer Glenn Danzig has said he had been wanting to cover the song since 1979, so the version is in the style of his band of that era, the Misfits.

 Musical legacy

 Allan's most notable contribution is popularizing the fuzz-guitar sound using the then recently invented fuzzbox, which made its popular debut on "(I Can't Get No) Satisfaction".
 While Link Wray was the pioneer of guitar distortion, Allan pushed it to a new level, distorting his signal enough to give his guitar tone a buzzing, grinding quality: "fuzzy".
 Guitar sounds along similar lines would become a staple of 1970s rock, and Allan's penchant for extreme, heavy, noisy guitar work displayed on tracks like "Devil's Rumble", "Cycle-Delic" and "King Fuzz" presaged 1980s acts like Sonic Youth.

-FUZ

-Davie Allan & the Arrows were covered by FUZ issue #1, a zine by Seth Wimpfheimer.
-It contains a history of Allan's career, as well as a discography..